Jyothi181/Buffer-and-XOR-Layout/README.md

 # Introduction

-**CMOS:** Complementary metal–oxide–semiconductor (CMOS) is a type of MOSFET that uses complementary and symmetrical pairs of p-type and n-type MOSFETs for logic functions.
-Input is applied at the common gate of PMOS and NMOS transistors.Output is taken from the PMOS and NMOS drain.
-CMOS technology is used for constructing integrated circuit (IC) chips, including microprocessors, microcontrollers, memory chips and other digital logic circuits.
-Two important characteristics of CMOS devices are high noise immunity and low static power consumption.

-**PMOS:** The PMOS transistor is a p-channel device.
-It conducts current when a negative voltage (logic low) is applied to its gate terminal with respect to the source terminal.
-In CMOS, PMOS acts as pull up network in which the source is connected to VDD.
-When logic low(0) is applied is CMOS, the PMOS transistor turns on and connects the VDD to output which makes the output to logic high(1).

-**NMOS:** The NMOS transistor is an n-channel device.
-It conducts current when a positive voltage (logic high) is applied to its gate terminal with respect to the source terminal.
-In CMOS, MMOS acts as pull down network in which the source is connected to ground.
-When logic high(1) is applied is CMOS, the NMOS transistor turns on and connects the output to ground which makes the output to logic low(0).

 **Buffer:** A digital buffer/logical buffer is an electronic circuit whose output is same as the input
 - Buffers are used to introduce delays in the circuit
 - It isolates one circuit from another